dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 ## What makes a Premium Domain valuable

 Premium domains appeal to specific businesses or groups of people providing them with useful, specific domain names for their activities.
 Other times they are just popular keywords or a very well known combination of a name and domain.
-Some registries and registrars also consider two or three letter domains to be more valuable and therefore will be higher priced.
+Some registries or registrars also consider two or three letter domains to be more valuable and therefore will be higher priced.

 Here is an example: Paris is known as the city of love.
 The domain created as a combination of these could be `paris.love` and would be a very attractive name for marketing companies or businesses.
 The `.love` registry therefore may impose a higher fee for this rare and beautiful combination and the registrar may optionally add to this price to make it more expensive than a typical `.love` domain registration.